 Scientific ethics describes a broad range of issues.
 Professional conduct is expected from all students and includes all areas from the humane treatment of experimental animals, human subjects, integrity of data collection, presentation, scientific writing, and keeping of due dates.
 It is very important that you understand various aspects of scientific ethics before commencing the work for your degree.
-More information can be found at: https://research-integrity.uq.edu.au/researcher_responsibilities.
+More information can be found at: https://research-integrity.uq.edu.au/researcher responsibilities.
+Students must discuss training requirements with their primary supervisor to ensure they are compliant with the various regulatory frameworks that are directly relevant to type of biomedical research activities to be performed.